ianforsyth/ianforsyth.github.io/README.md

 Built with [Next.js](https://nextjs.org/)

+To deploy
+- `yarn install`
-To deploy run `yarn build` that will create a docs directory you can commit and push
+- `yarn build` creates a docs directory to commit and push